 Because of this problem, when you are trying to find the perfect time to knock down your texture you are faced with the following dilemma.
 If you try to knockdown the texture when the patch section is ready, the texture on the existing paint will be too wet and will simply smear out into an indistinguishable mess.
 On the other hand, if you wait until the area over the painted section is ready, the texture on the patch will be too dry.

 In order to solve this problem, it is actually best when doing drywall repair to let sprayed texture dry in place without knocking it down.
 When spraying knockdown texture over a patch, it is better to focus on the size and distribution of the blobs and not to worry about knocking it down until it is completely dry.
 This way, you avoid the problem of one section being knocked down too much and another section not being knocked down enough.

-Once the texture dries, you can take a simple sanding spounge and lightly sand the texture to blend it into the existing texture.
-In essence, doing it this way turns it into a sand-down texture rather than a knock-down texture.
+Once the texture dries, you can take a simple sanding sponge and lightly sand the texture to blend it into the existing texture.
+In essence, doing it this way turns it into a sand down texture rather than a knockdown texture.

 Can you sand down all textures?

 This leads to an interesting thought about knockdown textures in general.
 Knockdown drywall textures are basically created by taking a heavy, dynamic texture and softening it by lowering it's profile.
 The challenge when doing any kind of knockdown texure, whether it is spray knockdown, crows-foot stomp knockdown, rosebud knockdown, or any other knockdown is determining the perfect moment to hit it with the knife and knock it down